1. SPIN-Farming is sustainable

 >>> you need to charge pricing that makes being in business worth your while, and hold to it (of course you have to back it up with quality products)

 An important point to understand when it comes to SPIN concepts and processes is that practice overrules orthodoxy.
 SPIN farmers are master rule breakers – especially rules of their own devising!

 # 7 SPIN-Farming is just annual plants.

 Perennial crops are frequently used on SPIN farms.
 They are used in areas that might be difficult to put into annual production, such as perimeter areas.
-Perennial crops are usually low maintenance so they are also used on multi-locational farms that are over extended.
+Perennial crops are usually low maintenance so they are also used on multi-locational farms that span large areas.
 If you have a lot of land in play these types of crops reduce the amount of labor needed, and make overall farm operations much more manageable.
 Many can be sold through multiple sales channels, and can be worth a lot of money – $1000+ per segment.